cedricwalter/joomla-packager/README.md

 * a single script to rule all your need of joomla packaging: multi modules/ multi plugins/multi components/multi library is supported
 * If you respect Joomla's conventions, this packager will be able to create a build of any of your extensions or set of extensions
 * just configure one file (like for example in buildCedThumbnails.xml), mainly listing what your extension is made of and run
-* file all look the same = repetability of configuration (look at all example for joomla 2.5/3.0)
+* file all look the same = repeatability = convention over configuration

 Usage
 ------------